eden-brekke/Code-102-Reading-Notes/README.md

 ## Who am I?

 My name is Eden.
-I'm a virologist by profession, I'm looking to break into software development, and data science to apply back to my virology career.
+I'm a virologist by profession, I'm looking to break into software development, and data science to apply back to my virology career. <br>
 ~~Might be planning world domination, under two cat overlord/lady at a time~~

 I love my cats: <br>